CircleLinkHealth/nova-import-card/readme.md

 ## Documentation

-This project is an API to handle Locations for CircleLink's CPM.
+This project is an API for CircleLink's CPM.

 ## How to set everything up